2023-24 Weekly Syllabus

 - Ruth Mack Brunswick, "Supplement to Freud's History of an Infantile Neurosis,"in International Journal of Psychoanalysis, no. 9, 1928 (available as e-text via PEP).

 - Nicolas Abraham and Maria Torok, The Wolf Man’s Magic Word: A Cryptonomy.

 - Gilles Deleuze and Félix Guattari, “Plateau 2: 1914: One or Several Wolves?” in A Thousand Plateaus: Capitalism and Schizophrenia (available as e-text through library portal).

 - John Fletcher, from Freud and the Scene of Trauma, Chap.
-10: "The Wolf-Man II" (available as e-book through library portal).
+10: "The Wolf-Man II" (recommended reading; available as e-book through library portal).

 Week 3: The Permutations of Fantasy

 - Freud, “A Child is Being Beaten” (SE 17).

 - Anna Freud, “Beating Fantasies and Daydreams” (1922), in The Writings of Anna Freud, vol.1, 1922-35,London: The Hogarth Press, 1974 (handout).

 - Laplanche and Pontalis, “Fantasy and the Origins of Sexuality” (handout).